oelmekki/sl1toctb/README.md

 sl1toctb contains a copy of [libspng](https://libspng.org/), which is dual licensed as BSD-2-Clause AND libpng-2.0.
 The rest of the code is public domain.

-## A word about maintenance

-I hate maintenance.
-For real.
-Nothing is more annoying than to have to get back on a project I though was done when I'm already on something else.
-So, don't expect I'll release new features often (or even, probably: ever).
-I will probably merge pull request, or otherwise you can just fork the project, that's something github is very good at.

-It's the reason why this project is written in C, using only very stable dependencies (libzip and zlib).
-The dependency I was not sure about its api stability, libspng, has been vendor'd.
-So basically, sl1toctb should build for the decades to come without a change.
-Or at the very least, for way longer than the ctb v4 format will be used in the wild.

-That's also why I put the code in public domain.
-If you have a problem with this code, fix it and do whatever you want with it.